Abdoul Sissoko: Career

 Born in Troyes, Sissoko began his career with hometown's Troyes.
 He made his professional debut on 15 August 2008, against Brest for the Ligue 2 championship.
 Sissoko featured sparingly in his first two campaigns, but was a starter in his third, appearing in 26 matches as his side narrowly avoided relegation.

 On 1 July 2011, Sissoko signed a five-year deal for Udinese.
 On 19 January of the following year, he was loaned to Brest, after only appearing in a Coppa Italia match against Chievo Verona earlier in the month.

 On 5 July 2012, Sissoko's loan was renewed.
 On 3 September of the following year, he moved to Hércules also in a temporary deal.

 Sissoko scored his first professional goal on 9 November 2013, netting the winner of a 2–1 home success against Las Palmas.
 He featured in 29 matches and scored three goals, as the Valencian side were relegated.

 On 17 July 2014, Sissoko joined La Liga side Granada in a season-long loan.
 He made his debut in the competition on 23 August, starting in a 2–1 home win against Deportivo de La Coruña.

 On 4 September 2015, free agent Sissoko signed a one-year deal with Mallorca in Segunda División.

 On 10 May 2018, Sissoko helped Akhisarspor win their first professional trophy, the 2017–18 Turkish Cup and scored a goal in the final.

 On 10 March 2022, Sissoko signed a one-year contract with an option for a further year with Canadian Premier League side Atletico Ottawa, rejoining former Kuwait SC manager Carlos González.
 He departed the club following the 2022 season.

 In January 2023, he signed with Kuwait Premier League club Qadsia.

 Personal life

 Sissoko's older brother, Mohamed, is also a footballer.
+He is the nephew of footballer Salif Keïta and also cousin to Oumar Sissoko and Seydou Keita.